Government of Indonesia

-The term Government of the Republic of Indonesia (Pemerintah Republik Indonesia, abbr.
-GOI, sometimes also referred to as Government of Indonesia or the Central Government (Pemerintah Pusat) especially in laws) can have a number of different meanings.
-At its widest, it can refer collectively to the three traditional branches of government – the executive branch, legislative branch and judicial branch.
+The term Government of the Republic of Indonesia (Pemerintah Republik Indonesia), sometimes also referred to as Government of Indonesia (Pemerintah Indonesia) or the Central Government (Pemerintah Pusat; especially in laws) can have a number of different meanings.
+At its widest measure, it can refer collectively to the three traditional branches of government – the executive branch, legislative branch and judicial branch.
 The term is also used colloquially to mean the executive and legislature together, as these are the branches of government responsible for day-to-day governance of the nation and lawmaking.
 At its narrowest, the term is used to refer to the executive branch in the form of the President of Indonesia, as assisted by the Vice President and the Cabinet, as this is the branch of government responsible for day-to-day governance.

 History

 Liberal democracy phase

 An era of Liberal Democracy (Demokrasi Liberal) in Indonesia began on August 17, 1950, following the dissolution of the federal United States of Indonesia less than a year after its formation, and ended with the imposition of martial law and President Sukarno's decree regarding the introduction of Guided Democracy on July 5, 1959.
 It saw a number of important events, including the 1955 Bandung Conference, Indonesia's first general and Constitutional Assembly elections, and an extended period of political instability, with no cabinet lasting as long as two years.